phetsims/qa/documentation/qa-book.md

 1. Familiarize yourself with the simulation.
 2. If the developer wants you to test previous issues, then test those first.
-They should be marked with `status:ready-for-qa` and, if they are fixed, should be checked off and closed.
+They should be marked with `status:ready-for-review` and, if they are fixed, should be checked off and closed.
 3. Open the testing matrix.
 4. Choose a device and browser combination that hasn’t been tested.
 Add your initials to indicate that you are testing that platform.